 St. Michael and All Angels’ Church

 The village apparently according to www.-british-history.co.uk had a church back in 1092, although there are no records of it before 1291.
 In 1340 they dedicated it to St. Mary, then becomes St. Michaels in the 18th-century.
-The building has evolved over the years including rebuilding the nave, adding the north porch and a full list of enhancements and details about the architecture is at www.britishlistedbuildings.co.uk.
+The building has developed over the years, including rebuilding the nave, adding the north porch and a full list of enhancements and details about the architecture is at www.britishlistedbuildings.co.uk.

 St. Michael and All Angels’ Church, Eastington.
 As part of my walk along the River Frome, I passed Eastington Church and took these photographs.
 The photographs would have been much nicer on a sunny day without all the rain, but hey walkers cannot be choosers.
 River Frome Walk.